Wafer-Scale Integration of Freestanding Photonic Devices with Color Centers in Silicon Carbide: Introduction

 \section{Introduction}

 Nanophotonics has gained prominence over the last few decades for applications in classical fields of communications, nonlinear optics, sensing and displays, as well as the quantum field of information processing (QIP).
 Solid-state emitters with optically addressable spin states have been the frontrunners for scalable QIP implementation due to their capability of creating entanglement between electron spin and photon, and subsequently, the emitted photon can be used to distribute entanglement over long distances.
 When such an emitter, with the ability to generate indistinguishable spin-entangled photons, is integrated into a nanophotonic structure, it can reach the efficiencies in emission and collection of photons \cite{norman2021novel, majety2022quantum}, necessary to implement QIP protocols.
-Earlier efforts in this direction, using quantum dots and the nitrogen vacancy color center in diamond, that demonstrated groundbreaking effects of quantum nanophotonics, struggled to reach scalability due to either the lack of scalable nanofabrication of the lack of spectral uniformity among emitters.
+Earlier efforts in this direction using quantum dots and the nitrogen vacancy color center in diamond demonstrated groundbreaking effects of quantum nanophotonics but struggled to reach scalability due to either the lack of scalable nanofabrication or the lack of spectral uniformity among emitters.
 Silicon carbide (SiC) promises to bridge these gaps.
-SiC is a well astablished host of color centers that combine long spin coherence times \cite{anderson2021five}, excellent brightness \cite{castelletto2020silicon}, room-temperature spin manipulation \cite{wang2020NVSiC}, ample nuclear spins \cite{bourassa2020entanglement}, ultra-narrow inhomogeneous broadening \cite{cilibrizzi2023ultra}, and emission wavelengths in the near-infrared and telecom bands \cite{majety2022quantum}.
-Most importantly, SiC is available as a wafer-scale substrate, and its nanofabrication processes are CMOS compatible, making it a suitable platform for large-scale quantum nanophotonic hardware.
+SiC is a well established host of color centers that combine long spin coherence times \cite{anderson2021five}, excellent brightness \cite{castelletto2020silicon}, room-temperature spin manipulation \cite{wang2020NVSiC}, ample nuclear spins \cite{bourassa2020entanglement}, ultra-narrow inhomogeneous broadening \cite{cilibrizzi2023ultra}, and emission wavelengths in the near-infrared and telecom bands \cite{majety2022quantum}.
+Most importantly, SiC is available as a wafer-scale substrate, and is compatible for nanofabrication in CMOS tools, making it a suitable platform for large-scale quantum nanophotonic hardware.

 Suspended photonics offer the best optical confinement due to their highest refractive index contrast with the surrounding media, air (\textit{n} = 1).
 Such suspended photonics are mainly fabricated through heteroepitaxial growth of the photonic device layer on a sacrificial layer and selective etching of this sacrificial layer upon fabrication of the photonic devices to release them from the bulk.
 The ability to grow silicon on silicon dioxide in a scalable way has accelerated the field of large-scale silicon photonics \cite{ye2013review}.
 Similar efforts have been made to grow 3C-SiC on silicon \cite{anzalone2011advanced, bosi2013optimization, lu2014high}, but such a SiC layer develops defects up to thickness of a few microns due to the large difference in the lattice constants of the two materials \cite{calusine2014silicon}.
 This has encouraged researchers to develop unconventional methods such as the Smart-Cut method \cite{yi2020wafer}, photoelectrochemical etch \cite{bracher2017selective}, and wafer bonding and thinning \cite{lukin20204h}.
 Each of these methods has limitations in achieving scalability, such as implantation damages (Smart-Cut method), requirement of specific doping profiles (photoelectrochemical etch), and uniformity over wafer-scale (wafer bonding and thinning).